Nima-MM/nim-tec/.github/ISSUE_TEMPLATE/en_bug_report.md

 ---
 name: "🐞 Bug Report"
-about: "Report a bug or unexpected behavior in StockEase"
+about: "Report a bug or unexpected behavior in nim-tec"
 title: "🐞 [Bug]: "
 labels: ["bug"]
 assignees: []